-Motivated by the desire to understand the evolution of biofilms under confinement, we have constructed a minimal mathematical model that uses a poro-elastic framework.
-This admits a family of self-similar quasi-steady solutions, parameterized by a dimensionless parameter Ξ that measures the elasticity of the matrix.
-Those solutions are consistent with the experimentally observed behavior of confined B. subtilis biofilms.
-For comparison, [30] presents the corresponding theoretical model in which, following previous work in the literature, the biomass is modelled instead as a viscous Newtonian fluid, neglecting the intrinsic elasticity of the biofilm ECM.
-In that case, a solution with power law growth tending to a maximum finite biofilm radius is not supported, demonstrating that modelling the matrix elasticity is essential to capturing biofilm growth under elastic confinement.
+biofilms.
+For comparison, [30] presents the corresponding theoretical model in which, following previous work in the literature, the biomass is modeled instead as a viscous Newtonian fluid, neglecting the intrinsic elasticity of the biofilm ECM.
+In that case, a solution with power law growth tending to a maximum finite biofilm radius is not supported, demonstrating that modeling the matrix elasticity is essential to capturing biofilm growth under elastic confinement.

 Unlike unconfined biofilms, a subset of these solutions (where $\Xi > 1$) have a maximum radius due to a balance between elastic stresses and the osmotic pressure difference across the interface.
-The key parameter that determines which regime the system lies in and thus whether the biofilm grows predominately radially or axially is the stiffness of the biofilm matrix.
-Hence, we may view matrix elasticity is a competitive trait that could well be optimized by natural selection.
+The key parameter that determines which regime the system lies in and thus whether the biofilm grows predominately radially or axially is the Poisson's ratio of the biofilm matrix.
+Hence, we may view matrix elasticity as a competitive trait that could well be optimized by natural selection.